GPAjay/Imperial_Executive_Education_Capstone2026/BBO_Modelcard.md

 # Model Card: BBO Challenge

-A model card documenting the optimisation *approach* used in this capstone.
-Follows the model-card framework described in the course: overview, intended use, details, performance, assumptions and limitations, ethical considerations.
+A model card documenting the *optimisation approach* used in this capstone.
+Follows the Modelcard framework described in the course: overview, intended use, details, performance, assumptions and limitations, ethical considerations.

 ## Overview